-The online advertising ecosystem is currently dominated by targeted behavioral advertising—the practice of tracking people’s online behavior across websites by placing cookies or other trackers on their devices, building a profile based on their perceived interests, and then delivering personalized ads to them based on such profiles.
+The online advertising ecosystem is currently dominated by targeted behavioural advertising—the practice of tracking people’s online behaviour across websites by placing cookies or other trackers on their devices, building a profile based on their perceived interests, and then delivering personalised ads to them based on such profiles.

 The backbone of the industry, as currently configured, is the use of third-party cookies and similar tracking technologies.
 When a person visits a website, a third party—with the permission of the website’s operator—may embed a tiny text file, called a cookie, in the browser.
 This cookie will then track the person’s online conduct, including other websites they visit and what they do on those sites (e.g., what products they purchase or evaluate), in addition to queries they enter into their browsers.

 With data about the individual’s online activities in hand, digital advertising companies can deliver advertisements targeted to the person’s interests.

 Commercial Trends to Limit Online Tracking

 At the same time, Apple’s Safari web browser, several smaller web browsers, and a handful of search engines are already offering consumers the ability to block advertising cookies and cross-site tracking by default.
 One company, Brave, is seeking to further upend the digital advertising model by sharing ad revenue with users that opt in to view advertisements.

 In the mobile application space, Apple’s new app tracking transparency framework now blocks devices’ identifier for advertisers by default and requires customers to affirmatively agree to tracking.
 The consent mechanism is prominently displayed in a large pop-up screen and asks if the user wants to allow the app to track their activity across other companies’ apps and websites.